riazarbi/serversetup/README.md

 1) Disable password authentication for SSH access.
 2) Configure UFW firewall.
 3) Install, configure and enable Jupyterhub Server on port 8000.
-4) INstall, configure and enable RStudio Server on port 8787.
+4) Install, configure and enable RStudio Server on port 8787.
 5) Install, configure and enable Tor Hidden Service for SSH remote access.
+6) Create regular users via prompts.

 It is a very rough work in progress.
 Things may or may not work.